Tropical Storm Kelly

-Tropical Storm Kelly, known in the Philippines as Tropical Storm Daling, was a weak but destructive tropical storm that struck the Philippines in June 1981.
+Severe Tropical Storm Kelly, known in the Philippines as Tropical Storm Daling, was a weak but destructive tropical storm that struck the Philippines in June 1981.
 A tropical disturbance organized into a tropical depression east of the Philippines on June 28.
-It tracked westward, reaching tropical storm on June 30 before hitting the central Philippines.
+It tracked westward, reaching a tropical storm on June 30 before hitting the central Philippines.
 Kelly weakened over the islands, but re-strengthened over the South China Sea, nearly attaining typhoon status on July 2.
 The system passed through the southern Hainan Island on July 3.
 The cyclone then crossed the Gulf of Tonkin as a weakening tropical storm, and made landfall in northern Vietnam on July 4 as a tropical storm.
 Kelly dissipated two days later inland.